awarnke/crystal-facet-uml/README.md

 use-cases, requirements, structural views, behavioral and deployment views.

 <!-- How does the tool solve the task?
 What is the data flow?
 Is it interoperable? input/output formats. required Environment? -->
-crystal-facet-uml keeps element names and element hierarchies consistent.
+These views show selected elements and their relationships. crystal-facet-uml keeps element names and element hierarchies consistent.

+This tool runs on your local PC.
-It exports diagrams in svg, pdf, ps and png formats to be used in text processing systems like docbook, html, latex. crystal-facet-uml exports the model to json and xmi format; json can also be imported.
+It stores the model data in a json-based file which can be stored in git, branched and merged together with your source code. crystal-facet-uml exports diagrams in svg, pdf, ps and png formats which can be used in text processing systems like DocBook, html, LaTeX.
-The json-based data file can be stored to git, branched and merged together with your source code.
-This tool runs on your local linux PC and is based on glib, gdk, gtk, cairo, pango, sqlite.

 ![ScreenShot](documentation/user_manual/screenshot_2.png)